tldr-pages/tldr/pages/linux/snmpwalk.md

 `snmpwalk -v1 -c {{community}} {{ip}}`

-- Query specific target system information by OID using SNMPv2 on a specified port:
+- Query specific system information on a remote host by OID using SNMPv2 on a specified port:

 `snmpwalk -v2c -c {{community}} {{ip}}:{{port}} {{oid}}`